 One of the sights we were able to see was Oberhofen Castle.
 It is a lakeside castle and museum.
-We did not tour it on our trip, but if you’d like more information, click here.
+I did not tour it on my trip, but if you’d like more information, click here.
 It is closed during the winter months and reopens mid-Spring for tours!
 No one is stopping you from taking pictures like these, however!

 The Lake was a beautiful teal color that was visible even on a cloudy day.
 Plus, the Schloss sits on the Lake, allowing for a perfect shot of the lake, the old castle, and the Alps.

 Bern, the capital city of Switzerland, is probably best known for being one of the cities where Albert Einstein lived, as well as where he eventually developed the Theory of Relativity.
 The Astronomical Clock (Zytglogge) is an incredible sight to see.
 I’m not surprised that Einstein felt inspired while looking at it.
 I love seeing these clocks; the intricate detail and mathematical intelligence throughout them are enormous.

 The city, located along the Aare River, has many other architectural sights to see.
 The city dates back to the 12th century so much of the architecture has Medieval roots, particularly in Old Town (Altstadt).
 Some other points of interest in Bern are Einsteinhaus (Einstein’s home), the Cathedral of Bern, Parliament, and Zentrum Paul Klee (Paul Klee’s art museum) to name a few.